Baby, Walk On: Linda Ronstadt version

-Linda Ronstadt also covered the song as just "Walk On" on her 1995 album Feels Like Home for Elektra Records, with Alison Krauss on backing vocals.
+Linda Ronstadt recorded the song under the title "Walk On" in 1995.
+Her version, appearing on the album Feels Like Home for Elektra Records, feature sAlison Krauss on backing vocals.
 Ronstadt's version also charted in 1995, with "The Waiting" on the B-side.

 A review in Billboard of Ronstadt's version was favorable, stating that it "gives this progenitor a chance to fully strut her vocal stuff."